raspberrypilearning/s1-starter-cc/en/step_1.md

 --- task ---

-Click on the green flag to begin the animation on skills in careers that involve Computing.
-When you have finished the animation, click on the go back button on your browser window to come back to this Starter activity.
+You can watch the animation as a group or on your own.

 As with all activities, tick it off when you have completed it.

-You can watch the animation as a group or on your own.

-Tick off the activity when you have completed it.

 --- /task ---

-Click on this image to play the animation:
+Click on the green flag to begin the animation.
+Remember, when you have finished the animation, click on the 'go back' button on your browser window to come back to this Starter activity:

 <a href="https://scratch.mit.edu/projects/325793079">
 <img src="images/animation.png">